 “We’re not the police, so we’re doing zero 'touch.'
 We’re not going to go talk to anybody, we’re not going to go phone the hotel, we’re not going to ask for their CCTV, we’re not going to do any of that,” Sell told Motherboard.
 “We’re strictly looking for public information.”

 And although the event was linked to DEF CON, those logging on didn’t really have to be attendees; anyone could remotely tap in for the search.

-Sell said hackers didn’t manage to find any of the targets this time—the challenges were particularly difficult to make up for the number of people who may log on and dig for information—but at an event held in July in Toronto, participants did find the locations for two people; one sex worker who was missing, and a man who disappeared without telling his friends or family.
+Sell said hackers didn’t manage to find any of the targets this time—the challenges were particularly difficult to make up for the number of people who may log on and dig for information—but at an event held in July in Toronto, participants did find the locations for two people; a missing sex worker, and a man who disappeared without telling his friends or family.

 After talking to police, Sell realized some don’t do a lot of OSINT either, despite how useful it may be to them.
-Authorities may not have the resources, training, or capacity to carry out these sort of open source investigations.
+Authorities may not have the resources, training, or capacity to carry out these sorts of open-source investigations.
 That’s where crowdsourcing comes in—Toronto police came to the event, and received the information a group of hackers collected.

 “The Toronto police are very open to new technologies and new approaches,” Sell said, adding that he has spoken to the Royal Canadian Mounted Police (RCMP) about the project too.
 The idea is to formalize the process further, especially with providing guidance on what is in and out of scope for the OSINT investigations.

 Doing the exercise as a CTF-style event at DEF CON was more of an idea to try out, Sell explained.
 But it will likely be appearing at other conferences too, soon.

 Some people kept going even after TraceLabs formally closed the event.